 Artificial intelligence can outperform traditional techniques for predicting market movements, but greater AI adoption has a cost.
 Without interactive, visual ways to do feature engineering, data scientists spend too much time manually exploring hundreds of market variables, searching for the most predictive features to train their models and delaying the date when that model goes into production.

-OmniSci's extreme analytics platform gives data scientists at hedge funds and capital markets firms a far faster method to generate their AI models resulting in smarter investment analysis.
+OmniSci’s extreme analytics platform gives data scientists at hedge funds and capital markets firms a far faster method to generate their AI models resulting in smarter investment analysis.
 When visual exploration of billion-row data sets becomes 100x faster than before, asset managers and brokers can capture more opportunities, avoid more risks, and create a compounding competitive advantage through predictive analytics in capital markets.

 Hospitals around the world look to optimize their operational efficiency by predicting optimal staffing levels without putting lives are at risk during periods of peak demand.
 Healthcare administrators lack a common visualization platform to track results and extend their machine learning models for precise staffing predictions.